eskapandr/DataLearn/DE-101/Module02/README.md

 Below are examples of my SQL queries to the Superstore database.

 ### 3.1.
-Sum of sales and profits for product categories and subcategories.
+Sum of sales and profits for product categories and subcategories

 ```sql
 select category, subcategory, sum(sales) as sum_sales, sum(profit) as sum_profit